Before having her first child, Melyssa Hudson was worried about what labour would feel like and how she would transition to motherhood.

 “Now I was in a situation where, not only did I have to go to the hospital because there wasn’t any midwifery here, but now I have to go under these uncertain, ominous kind of circumstances,” she said.
 “That was quite stressful.”

-Between March 1 and April 30 there were 15 babies born at the Queen Victoria Hospital in Revelstoke, in the entire Interior Health region, there were 963.
+Between March 1 and April 30, there were 15 babies born at the Queen Victoria Hospital in Revelstoke.
+Across the entire Interior Health region, there were 963.

 Like other areas of healthcare, pre-natal, birthing and post-natal care have changed due to the pandemic.